-PLEASE NOTE: This document applies to v0.7 version and not to the latest release v0.8Documentation for other releases can be found by using the version selector in the left bottom of any doc page.
+PLEASE NOTE: This document applies to v0.7 version and not to the latest stable release v1.2Documentation for other releases can be found by using the version selector in the left bottom of any doc page.

 Rook is an open source orchestrator for distributed storage systems running in Kubernetes.

 Rook turns distributed storage software into a self-managing, self-scaling, and self-healing storage services.
 It does this by automating deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.
 Rook uses the facilities provided by the underlying cloud-native container management, scheduling and orchestration platform to perform its duties.